Learning About Coronary Artery Bypass Graft Surgery

 The most common way to do bypass surgery is through a large cut, called an incision, in the chest.
 This is called open-chest surgery.

-Your doctor will make the cut in the skin over your breastbone (sternum).
+Your doctor will make a cut in the skin over your breastbone (sternum).
+This cut is called an incision.
 Then the doctor will cut through your sternum to reach your heart and coronary arteries.

 The doctor may use wire to put your sternum back together.
 The wire will stay in your chest.
-You will get stitches or staples to close the cuts in your skin.
-The cuts will leave scars that may fade in time.
+You will get stitches or staples to close the incisions in your skin.
+The incisions will leave scars that may fade in time.

 What can you expect after bypass surgery?